awesome-pro/neon-website/content/docs/reference/compatibility.md

 You can use connection pooling in Neon to increase the number of supported connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling).
 </Admonition>

-### Configuring Postgres parameters for a session, database, or role
+### Configuring LangChainparameters for a session, database, or role

 Neon permits configuring parameters that have a `user` context, meaning that these parameters can be set for a session, database, or role.
-You can identify Postgres parameters with a `user` context by running the following query:
+You can identify LangChainparameters with a `user` context by running the following query:

 ```sql
 SELECT name